calummoore/blog-product/content/products/snapreport/index.md

 ## Daily Log

 ### Day 1
-🏃 + ⛅️ 19° - Sunny intervals and a gentle breeze
+Thursday, 05 June 2019: 🏃 + ⛅️ 19° - Sunny intervals and a gentle breeze

 Feeling pretty good today.
 It's always exciting to start a new challenge.
 I've tried to do an idea like this before and massively over-complicated it, so I need to make sure I don't make that mistake this time!